 - Applicants, including Indian students, may request and submit their final, official transcript through Truecopy Credentials and will be sent electronically to Binghamton University.
 Go here to get started.

 - Applicants may request and submit their final, official transcript through WES (World Education Services), or equivalent evaluations.
 To request your WES evaluation go here to get started.

 Unofficial documents will not be accepted.

 Submit Mandatory Health Forms

-Certain health forms are required for all students.
-You must download and submit the required immunization forms to the Decker Student Health Services Center via mail, fax or a PDF e-mail attachment before you will be allowed to register for courses.
+All students have certain health requirements.
+You must visit the Patient Portal to upload and submit your health requirements before you will be allowed to register for courses.
 For more information, visit the Decker Student Health Services Center website.